MC-ViViT: Multi-branch Classifier-ViViT to detect Mild Cognitive Impairment in older adults using facial videos: Related Work

-Some researchers \citep{S2_1_19-EyeGaze_2020} filmed the reaction of participants to different commands and introduced eye gaze and head pose in their study. \citep{S2_1_21-MoreSample_2022} indicated the influence of eye-tracking on predicting cognitive impairment too. \citep{S2_1_22-Interact_2019} filmed the video during the human-agent interaction and considered action units, eye gaze, and lip activity in the study.
+Some researchers \citep{S2_1_19-EyeGaze_2020} video recorded the reaction of participants to different commands and introduced eye gaze and head pose in their study. \cite{S2_1_21-MoreSample_2022}~indicated the influence of eye-tracking on predicting cognitive impairment too. \cite{S2_1_22-Interact_2019}~filmed the video during the human-agent interaction and considered action units, eye gaze, and lip activity in the study.
 It asked three fixed queries: Q1) What’s the date today?, Q2) Tell me something interesting about yourself, Q3) How did you come here today?
-Then, \citep{S2_1_20-DynamicApproach_2019} argued that extracting facial features in dynamic approaches benefits analyzing the evolution of facial expressions and getting spatio-temporal features.
+Then, \cite{S2_1_20-DynamicApproach_2019}~argued that extracting facial features in dynamic approaches benefits analyzing the evolution of facial expressions and getting spatio-temporal features.
 It also showed different facial feature extraction techniques, such as Geometric, Appearance, Holistic, and Local.
-Finally, \citep{S2_1_23-Xception_2021} explored the capability of Xception and other CNN-based models to distinguish between people with cognitive impairment and those without dementia.
-In this work, we explore the feasibility of advanced deep learning model to predict MCI on the I-CONECT dataset.
+Finally, \cite{S2_1_23-Xception_2021}~explored the capability of Xception and other CNN-based models to distinguish between people with cognitive impairment and those without dementia.
+Intuitively, our work explores the feasibility of an advanced deep learning model to predict MCI on the I-CONECT dataset.